Grateful Dead Download Series Volume 5

-Download Series Volume 5 is a live album by the rock band the Grateful Dead.
-It includes the complete concert recorded on March 27, 1988, at the Hampton Coliseum in Hampton, Virginia.
-It was released as a digital download on September 6, 2005.
+Download Series Volume 5 is a live album by the rock band Grateful Dead.
+It features the complete concert recorded on March 27, 1988, at the Hampton Coliseum in Hampton, Virginia.
+The album was released as a digital download on September 6, 2005.

-Except for the first two songs being from an "Ultra-Matrix" soundboard/audience tape hybrid, the concert is from the soundboard master.
+Except for the first two songs, which are sourced from an "Ultra-Matrix" soundboard/audience tape hybrid, the concert is derived from the soundboard master.
 The album was mastered in HDCD by Jeffrey Norman.

-The show included one of only eight times the Grateful Dead played Bob Dylan's "Ballad of a Thin Man".
-The show also features the only time the band performed Miles Davis' "So What".
+The show features one of only eight performances of Bob Dylan's "Ballad of a Thin Man" by the Grateful Dead.
+The show also features the band's sole performance of Miles Davis' "So What".